-To serve these St Patrick's day pretzels pop onto a plate and enjoy!
+To serve these St Patrick's day pretzels pop them onto a plate and enjoy!
 Perfect for a St Patrick's day party or a St Patrick's day craft to do with the kids.

 How to store

 These shamrock pretzel pops will store well in an airtight container lined with baking paper for up to three days.
-After that they will still be edible but the pretzels may start to loose their crunch.
+After that they will still be edible but the pretzels may start to lose their crunch.